pyscript/docs/docs/user-guide/dom.md

 ## PyDom

-The Standard Web APIs are massive and not always very user-friendly. `PyDom` is a Python modue that exposes the power of the web with an easy and idiomatic Pythonic interface on top.
+The Standard Web APIs are massive and not always very user-friendly. `PyDom` is a Python module that exposes the power of the web with an easy and idiomatic Pythonic interface on top.

 While the [FFI](#ffi) interface described above focuses on giving full access to